dvdzkwsk/react-redux-starter-kit/README.md

 Server
 ------

 This starter kit comes packaged with an express server.
 Out of the box, the sole purpose of this server is to provide the webpack-dev-middleware and webpack-hot-middleware for hot module replacement.
-Using a local server app in place of webpack-dev-server makes it easier for users to transition their applications to be universal/isomorphic since there is more cohesion between server and webpack code.
+Using a local server app in place of webpack-dev-server will hopefully make it easier for users to transition their applications to be universal/isomorphic since the development server no longer stands on its own.

 Styles
 ------